We'll cover the best Lost Ark settings in this guide that'll boost your game FPS and maintain decent visual quality.

 Shadow Quality: Low

-Shadow Quality is one of the most performance taxing settings in Lost Ark.
+Shadow Quality is one of the most performance-taxing settings in Lost Ark.
 It cuts down your frames by almost 10% (depending on your GPU) and doesn’t add much value to your gameplay either.
-Sure most gamers have the capability to can crank it up to very high.
-But if you want the best FPS possible without much visuals degradation, best leave Shadows low.
+Best leave Shadows to low.

 Character Quality: Medium